fwillame/autoinstall/README.md

 This package will produce a Debian installer ISO that is fully unattended.

 Edit `preseed.txt` to taste, then run `make`.
+It will prompt for hostname, domain, full name, username and password.
 Copy `autoinstall.iso` to your VM provisioning system or burn it to a CD/DVD then boot.

 On Linux the following are required: